-There must be something to prove we are one with Christ, engrafted as part of Him and in union with the Father and the Son.
-John Ritenbaugh asserts that that something is the manner in which we conduct our life, and we must be living in conformity to the sacrificial life of Jesus Christ.
+There must be something to prove we are one with Christ and in union with the Father and the Son.
+That something is the manner in which we conduct our life.

-Leviticus 4 and 5 contain the instructions for the sin and trespass offerings.
-John Ritenbaugh explains that sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son.
+Sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son, fulfilling Leviticus 4-5.

 The peace offering teaches many things, but one of its main symbols is fellowship.
-John Ritenbaugh explains that our communion with the Father and the Son obligates us to pursue peace, follow the example of Christ, and be pure.
+Our communion with the Father and the Son obligates us to pursue peace.

 [Editors Note: Audio quality improves at the 4 minute mark.]

 John Ritenbaugh compares the multi-faceted, infinite, marvelously complex, and perfect works of God with the limited, flawed works of man.
 Like geodes, hiding magnificent structural and aesthetic designs, the biblical types, emblems, or allegories are dece. . .

 The sacrificial system of Leviticus typifies spiritual sacrifices which we perform under the New Covenant.
 The animal sacrifices focused on total commitment.

 The leavening indicates that the wave loaves speak to this life rather than the resurrection.
 It is accepted by God only because of the other sacrifices.